 Cannabis possession and consumption are legal.

-In Croatia, only medical cannabis is allowed.
+Only medical cannabis is legal.

 Cannabis was decriminalised; up to 7.5 grams can be carried but is punishable by a fine.
 Although medical cannabis has been legal since 2005, it is extremely hard to obtain.